daytonn/jskit/README.md

 Testing
 -------

-JSKit is all about making testing javascript easier.
+JSkit is all about making testing javascript easier.
 When you create a controller with the `Application.createController` method.
 The created Controller's factory will be available on the `Application` object.
 Using the "Posts" controller example:

 ```js
 App.PostsController.create();